secretstartups/handbook/content/handbook/product/ux/performance-indicators/csat/_index.md

 ##### Sending an email wave

 1. Using the percentages you calculated in the `percentages` tab of the [CSAT user list Google Sheet template](https://docs.google.com/spreadsheets/d/1y9cedI2uoHNaoZ1IgXkH7CB0fecvlg-RGsJp_mihpEI/edit#gid=776912528), determine how many users for each plan type you need to contact for the wave.
-If it’s the first wave, use the population proportions.
-If it’s a subsequent wave, use the proportions you calculate based on the responses so far (see next point).
+If it's the first wave, use the population proportions.
+If it's a subsequent wave, use the proportions you calculate based on the responses so far (see next point).
 2. To calculate your current sample plan proportions, download your survey results from Qualtrics and/or Rally.
 Calculate the percentage breakdown of plans so far.
 Then subtract that number from the population percentage and add the result to the population percentage.
 An example with fake numbers: